rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 ### 8.9.
 The Policy Gradient Theorem

-The policy gradient theorem generalizes the likelihood ratio approach to a broader set of objective functions:
+The policy gradient theorem (Sutton et al., 1999 [13]) generalizes the likelihood ratio approach to a broader set of objective functions:

 > **Theorem (Policy Gradient Theorem).** For any differentiable policy $\pi_\theta(s, a)$, for any of the policy objective functions $J = J_1$ (episodic reward), $J_{avR}$ (average reward per time step), or $\frac{1}{1-\gamma} J_{avV}$ (average value), the policy gradient is:
 >